-Bill Banker, his wife Corinne, and his brother Bruce are partners in Blue Hill Farm in Morrisville, New York.
-They brought the name with them from Connecticut.
-The Banker family grew up on a farm overlooking a blue hill in Connecticut before they moved to New York in 1988, and they wanted to bring a piece of their old state with them.
-The three partners have a clear division of labor: Bill handles the cattle, Bruce manages the machinery, and Corinne manages the breeding for the cattle, does the bookkeeping, and handles the computer work.
+Bill Banker, his wife Corinne, and his brother Bruce are partners in Blue Hill Farm.
+They brought the name with them from Connecticut where the brothers grew up on a farm overlooking a hill with a blue tint.
+When they moved to New York in 1988, they wanted to bring a piece of their old state with them.
+The three partners have a clear division of labor: Bill handles the cattle, Bruce manages the machinery, and Corinne manages the calves & heifers, breeding for the cattle, does the bookkeeping, and handles the computer work.
 They all pitch in with the crops.
-The Bankers are building their way up to 200 cows.
-They have 530 acres and use about 350 of them to grow corn silage, hay, and alfalfa.

 Watch Board Member William Banker talk about life as a farmer and an Agri-Mark Board of Director.

 Takes a village

 Corinne and Bill Banker raised their three childrenon the farm, and though they are all now adults and are often scattered around the country, when home they help with chores and are front and center during hay season.
 They all love the outdoors, working on the farm, and helping with the animals.
 “Many times it takes a village,” says Corinne.
 “Our family has never batted an eye to pitch in when we need help.
 The kids have always been a part of everything we do and know where their food comes from.”